Get Off Your Damn Phone

 According to one report I read, the woman, Jo, was allegedly just calling her brother to say she was leaving the store.
 Really?
 Was it that important you had to do it then?
 Could it have not waited until after you got through the checkout?

-I, myself, was at a superstore in Greenock a few weeks ago.
-I chatted to my best buddy in SF the whole way around the store, and when I got to the checkout line I said to him, “Hey I’m at the checkout, I’ll you back when I am through” and that’s just what I did.
+In the spirit of honesty….
+I was at a superstore in Greenock a few weeks ago.
+I chatted to my best buddy in SF the whole way around the store.
+When I got to the checkout line I said to him, “Hey I’m at the checkout, I’ll call you back when I am through” and that’s just what I did.

 No phone call is that important.
 If it is, then don’t make it in a supermarket, or wait until it’s a convenient time to break the call, and then join the line.